 - The Citrus Growers Association publishes a Citrus Statistics booklet every year in about May.
 This publication is free to all growers and members of the Fresh Produce Exporters Forum (FPEF).
 Any other interested parties can purchase the booklet by contacting Gloria [at] cga.co.za.

-- Find the latest Citrus Market Value Chain Profile under “Branches”, “Marketing” and “Annual publications” at www.daff.gov.za, website of the Department of Agriculture, Forestry and Fisheries.
+- Find the latest Citrus Market Value Chain Profile under “Branches”, “Marketing” and “Annual publications” at www.dalrrd.gov.za, website of the Department of Agriculture, Land Reform and Rural Development (DALRRD).
 Under “Resource Centre” find (i) Brochure grapefruit, (ii) Brochure Orange, and the Info Paks (iii) Cultivation of Citrus, and (iv) Step-by-step Export manual for the South African fruit industry.

 - The Cultivation of Citrus and Citrus Pests in the Republic of South Africa, two publications published by the ARC-Tropical and Subtropical Crops.
 Tel: 013 753 7000.